jackocnr/intl-tel-input/README.md

 **responsiveDropdown**
 Type: `Boolean` Default: `false`
 Set the dropdown's width to be the same as the input.
-Useful for mobile devices etc.
+This is automatically enabled for small screens.

 **utilsScript**
 Type: `String` Default: `""` Example: `"lib/libphonenumber/build/utils.js"`